shibo-chen/markdown-cv/index.md

 ## Technical Reports
 `2019`
+__Shadowclone: Thwarting and Detecting DOP Attacks with Stack Layout Randomization and Canary__
+- Yunjie Pan,<u>Shibo Chen</u>, Cheng Chi, Yifan Guan
+- *In this project, we developed a compile-time randomization technique to thwart Data-Oriented Programming attacks.
+Furthermore, we utilize stack canary to detect ongoing attacks.
+Our results show that our approach has low performance overhead on programs with few function calls.
+We also show that it is practically hard for attackers to succeed even under our conservative assumptions.*

 __Deep Dive Into the Cost of Context Switch__
 - <u>Shibo Chen</u>, Yu Wu, Xinyun Jiang, Wen-Jye Hu
-- *In this project, we are trying to identify the major components of the context swtich overhead on modern CPUs.
-We showed that data cache misses and d-TLB misses are two major contributors of the overhead.
-Furthermore, we showed that it requires a non-trivial effort to implement an user-level multithreading library.*
+- *In this project, we identified the major components of the context swtich overhead on modern CPUs.
+We show that data cache misses and d-TLB misses are two major contributors of the overhead.
+Furthermore, we demonstrate that it requires a non-trivial effort to implement an user-level multithreading library.*

 `2018`
 __ThundaTag: Disparate Domain Tagging to Enforce Benign Program Behavior__